 Selling plastics bags

 I used to sell plastic bags at the local mercado every Thursday when I was 10 years old.
-If you remember back then, when you go to the wet market, children will flock at you every time you buy something, hoping that you buy a plastic bag.
+If you remember back then, children will flock at you every time you buy something in the wet market, hoping that you buy a plastic bag to put your wares in.
 I was one of those kids.

 My profits regularly reached 300%.
 I got the plastic bag by consignment from my parent’s store and paid by mid-day.
 Once I count my profits, I roam around the tienda and look at the wonderful merchandise available.
 These riches included notebooks with photos of local actors in various costumes on the cover and cheap plastic accessories.